OctopusDeploy/docs/docs/administration/high-availability/configure/auto-scaling-high-availability-nodes.md

 position: 50
 ---

 Cloud providers, such as AWS and Azure, provide the ability to scale out and scale in virtual machines automatically.
-It is possible to leverage that technology to automatically add and remove nodes from your Octopus High Availability cluster, but there are a few pitfalls to note.
+It's possible to leverage that technology to automatically add and remove nodes from your Octopus High Availability cluster, but there are a few pitfalls to note.

 :::warning
 At this time, we don't recommend auto-scaling if you are using polling tentacles.
 Polling tentacles must poll _all_ the nodes of your High Availability cluster.
 That requires [additional configuration](docs/administration/high-availability/maintain/polling-tentacles-with-ha.md).
-Attempting to perform that additional configuration using auto-scaling will only result in frustration and errors.
+Attempting to perform that additional configuration using auto-scaling can result in frustration and errors.
 :::

-## Adding New Nodes via Scale-Out event
+## Adding new nodes with Scale-out events

-A scale-in event is when auto-scaling technology decides it is time to create a new virtual machine via a schedule or a metric-based trigger.
+A scale-out event is when auto-scaling technology decides it is time to create a new virtual machine via a schedule or a metric-based trigger.
 Octopus High Availablity is designed for new nodes to come online at random intervals.
 When you create a new node, an entry is added to the `OctopusServerNodes` table with a default task cap of `5`.
 That node will start picking up tasks to process within 60 seconds.
 A scale-out event is treated no differently than a person manually creating a VM and configuring as a new node via the UI.

 The sections below will walk you through _how_ to automate adding new nodes via a script.